metagenopolis/ASAP_human/README.md

 ### For clinical data

--   ASAP_Clinical_Microbiome_NatureMed.Rmd : script containing the analysis perform on clinical data
+-   ASAP_SCHAPIRA_Clinical_Microbiome_NatureMed_2026_Clinical_code.Rmd : script containing the analysis perform on clinical data

+-   ASAP_SCHAPIRA_Codebook_Clinical_Dataset : file containing the definition of the clinical variables used in the study

 ### For microbiome data

--   meteor_commands.txt : Meteo2 software commands to perform taxonomy and functional profiling both on gut and oral catalogs
+-   meteor_commands.txt : Meteor2 software commands to perform taxonomy and functional profiling both on gut and oral catalogs

 -   merge_gut_oral.R : script containing the commands to merge gut and oral abundance tables